ajstewartlang/MRes_Advanced_Data_Skills/README.md

 Your assignments need to generated using R Markdown.
 I have put together a brief video tutorial on how to do this [here](https://youtu.be/CBJjxS-UopA).

-To join the University of Manchester R Users Group, subscribe to the mailing list https://listserv.manchester.ac.uk/cgi-bin/wa?A0=RUM or send an email to LISTSERV@listserv.manchester.ac.uk with no subject and the body SUBSCRIBE RUM Your Name.
+To join the University of Manchester R User Group, subscribe to the mailing list https://listserv.manchester.ac.uk/cgi-bin/wa?A0=RUM or send an email to LISTSERV@listserv.manchester.ac.uk with no subject and the body SUBSCRIBE RUM Your Name.

 __Schedule__<br>
 Week 01 - 26/09 - Introduction, Open Science, and Power - Ellen Wilkinson B3.17<br>